brampat/security/defense/passwords/README.md

 * randomness
 * no re-use

-If these factors are included, even a decimal only password can be [strong enough](../../publications/2019-02-20_passwords_fun_with_numbers/README.md) (see final table).
-At length 23 even a "simple" decimal password can withstand a $847k intelligence agency grade password-cracking machine.
+If these factors are included, even a decimal only password can be [strong enough](../../publications/2019-02-20_passwords_fun_with_numbers/README.md#professional-cracking).
+At length 23 even a "simple" decimal password hashed in weak MD5 can withstand a $847k intelligence agency grade password-cracking machine.
 These scenario's describe pure brute-forcing in which systems try out every conceivable password possible, which is often not a feasible attack because of its CPU (time) or storage intensive requirements.

 ### Online attacks:
 These attacks describe online attacks performed against running systems, including websites, online API's, backends exposed to outside connections or apps.
 Attacks like this use automated tools to fire multiple password-guesses per second to the system using lists of credentials to try out, reading the response to scan for valid credentials.
 Tools like Burp-suite's Repeater can launch these attacks.